Admission to Graduate Programs

 Required application materials for admission are (scroll down for further information):

-- one set of official transcripts from all college or universities attended sent by postal mail to the Department of Economics
+- one set of official transcripts from all colleges or universities attended sent by postal mail to the Department of Economics

 - three letters of recommendation from references who can evaluate a candidate’s academic potential, (provide email addresses of your recommenders within the online Graduate Application)